refoldingcrystal/game-of-pure-biscuit/README.md

         1. If both cards have the same value, cards are discarded and prize increases
     4. Chosen cards are discarded

+## Controls

+Use arrows to navigate menus and to choose cards

+Press enter to accept your choice

 ## How to run

 1. install python